Computational-Plant-Science/plantit-logging/README.md

 - `elasticsearch`: Elasticsearch node (Graylog primary storage)
 - `graylog`: Graylog server

+### Connecting

-To connect to the `graylog` Docker network from another compose project:
+To connect to Graylog from a compose project running alongside this one:

 1) Add a reference to it (Docker prefixes network names with their root project directory):